• Skip to main content

 Doneness is determined solely by how tender the meat is.

 Do not look for a certain internal temperature because even though the short ribs are technically cooked and food safe above 145 F, they will not yet be tender and succulent.
-Cook them until they are.
+Cook them until they are fall off the bone tender.

 Test with a fork and if they feel soft and you can easily pull away a small piece and like what you see, who cares that the internal temp has gone up to 200 F?